psf/black/docs/usage_and_configuration/the_basics.md

 #### `-v`, `--verbose`

 Emit messages about files that were not changed or were ignored due to exclusion patterns.
-If _Black_ is using a configuration file, a blue message detailing which one it is using will be emitted.
+If _Black_ is using a configuration file, a message detailing which one it is using will be emitted.

 ```console
 $ black src/ -v